cardanoapi/hardfork-testing/migration.md

     Nothing -> traceError "Invalid Redeemer"
     Just r -> r
 ```
-Just like parsing datum to a correct data type, we can parse the redeemer to BuiltinData using getRedeemer first and then to the required data type using fromBuiltinData or unsafeFromBuiltinData.
+Just like parsing datum to a correct data type, we can parse the redeemer to `BuiltinData` using `getRedeemer` first and then to the required data type using `fromBuiltinData` or `unsafeFromBuiltinData`.

 For the simple cardano marketplace contract using PlutusV3, the validator logic function is available at [Cardano-Marketplace-V3/SimpleMarketplace](https://github.com/dQuadrant/cardano-marketplace/blob/3f0e1290ea79f191511875221f41c9a90d852361/marketplace-plutus/Plutus/Contracts/V3/SimpleMarketplace.hs#L80).
 This function takes ScriptContext only, with the decoding of datum and redeemer done inside the function.